Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/one-to-many.md

 <br/>

-Try out writing tests on your own, then check out the test suite we put together in GitHub on the branch for this lesson, `08a-author-model`.
+Try out writing tests on your own, then check out the test suite we put together in the GitHub branch for this lesson, `08a-author-model`.

 ### !end-callout